rajgark/rajgark.github.io/_posts/2021-06-27-constitution-photos.md

 Fast forward a couple years and we moved to Illinois, living in an apartment complex, where one evening I took our Sony CyberShot outside.
 I saw a spider web on a lamppost and I took a picture of it.
 I went inside to show my dad, who told me it was better than any photo he's ever captured.
 He submitted to the company he worked for, unbeknownst to me, for consideration to be published in their internal newsletter.
 They selected it and it circulated within the company.
 I was happy, I wish there was a way to find that picture/newsletter...
 <br>

-Fast forward a couple years(or cameras - CyberShots, a Sony WX350 and a Nikon DSLR) later... brings me to my present day camera and lens of choice above.
+Fast forward a couple years(or cameras - CyberShots(DSC-RX100, DSC-S90), a Sony WX350 and a Nikon D40X) later... brings me to my present day camera and lens of choice above.
 Throughout the years I've retained this hobby and it's slowly becoming a prominent part of my life again.
 I've gone back through all of our hard drives and I now have a collection of photos from 2005 onwards spanning around 1 TB.
 These are the ones I've taken...
 <br>
 <br>
 {% include elements/figure.html image="https://lh3.googleusercontent.com/pw/AM-JKLUmaMACZO-nddguaj4w_bj_vF6M34ctUfVBDqEXJOxnNfJhfUMysuLapNCubQVB7qRArTFX5yICD74mjOIMHn7mR5n6DHU5sbRo1nTmPKsjrph1NKNok07rRv5PVYBxcbvOOuMnZFGipIrW8KvEjLJT=w1314-h876-no?authuser=0" caption="Lone Warrior | 210 mm,  \(f\)/6.3,  1/400,  ILCE-6000, AP | April 2021" %}